p2-inc/keycloak-jpa-cache/README.md

 ## How to use

-- Build the fat-jar with `mvn clean install -DskipTests`
+- Build the jar with `mvn clean install -DskipTests`
 - Put it in your Keycloak `providers/` directory
 - Set `KC_COMMUNITY_JPA_CACHE_ENABLED=true`
 - Set `KC_CACHE=local`